 d.
 Taxicab and Limousine Charges

-Taxicab charges will not be allowed when regularly established public bus lines are available unless the employee provides reasons to justify such charges.
+Taxicab charges are allowed.
 Reasonable customary tipping will be allowed.
 Tips should not be claimed separately but, rather, should be included in taxicab charges.

 e.
 Reimbursement for Travel between Residence and Transportation Terminal

 When in travel status, employees may be reimbursed for the following travel expenses incurred between residence and transportation terminals (bus stations, airports, State garages, etc.).

 - Actual cost incurred.

 - Actual cost incurred for travel between transportation terminals.

 - Personal car mileage at the negotiated rate (see Reimbursement Rate Schedule).
 The employee must provide receipts to be reimbursed.
 Parking meter charges will be allowed when the employee lists on the voucher the date and place the charges were incurred.

 7. Transaction Fees